radogit/cocoarui/README.md

 Now, let's **reconnect VSCode to the running container**.

 1. In **VSCode**, press `Ctrl + Shift + P` (or `Cmd + Shift + P` on macOS) to open the **Command Palette**.
-2. Type **“Remote-Containers: Attach to Running Container”** and select it.
+2. Type **“Dev-Containers: Attach to Running Container”** and select it.
 3. A list of running containers will appear.
 Select the **container for your Parcel app** (it will likely be named something like `d3-parcel-app-1`).
 4.  **VSCode will automatically connect** to the container, and you should see your project files in the Explorer panel on the left side.